DebugPrivilege/InsightEngineering/Debugging 101/Section 9: Triaging a Crash Dump/README.md

 0x0    0n0     fffff8054df49f40 Idle                                      .
 5  7  .  .  .  .
 ```

 We can observe **several** threads in this example that are in a **`readyish`** state, which is not common.
 When we say that a thread is in a **ready** state, it means that it has completed its previous task or is waiting for a new task to be assigned.
 The thread is placed in the ready queue, waiting for the CPU scheduler to select it for execution.
-It is not currently running because another thread is occupying the CPU.
+It is not currently running because another thread is using the CPU.

 ```
 0: kd> !mex.ready